Free eGFR Calculator Online – Calculate Kidney Function from Creatinine

 Continue maintaining a healthy lifestyle and get kidney function tested as part of routine checkups.

-The estimated Glomerular Filtration Rate (eGFR) is the best overall indicator of kidney function.
-It measures how well your kidneys filter waste and excess fluids from your blood.
-Our free online eGFR calculator uses the latest CKD-EPI 2021 equation recommended by the National Kidney Foundation and the American Society of Nephrology.
+The estimated glomerular filtration rate (eGFR) is one of the most important numbers on a kidney function blood test.
+It estimates how effectively your kidneys filter waste and extra fluid from the bloodstream.
+Our free online eGFR calculator uses the CKD-EPI 2021 equation recommended by major nephrology organizations.

 ≥90